 Students wishing to enter the Hope-Calvin Department of Nursing should make formal application to the department by January 15 of their sophomore year.
 Applicants should be aware that admission to the nursing program is selective and is not guaranteed by a student's acceptance to the college.
 Further information and application forms are available in the Department of Nursing and in the registrar's office.
-The Hope-Calvin nursing program is described in detail on page 70.
+The Hope-Calvin nursing program is described in detail on page 71.
 Prospective students should consult Miss Cynthia E. Kielinen.

-The baccalaureate nursing program requires fourteen course units: 301, 311, 321, 352, 373, and two sections of 375 in the junior year; and 401, two sections of 375, 472, 474, and 482 in the senior year.
+The baccalaureate nursing program requires fourteen course units: 301, 311, 321, 352, 373, and 375 in the junior year; and 401, 425, 472, 474, and 482 in the senior year.

 - 301 Concepts of Nursing.
 F. This course introduces the nursing student to the theory and practice of professional nursing.
 The course focuses upon the concepts of Man, Health, and Nursing.
 Prerequisites: admission to the nursing program and registration in 311 and 321.
-Mrs. J. Martin. - 311 Communication, Relationships, and the Nursing Process.
+Mrs. S. Matyas. - 311 Communication, Relationships, and the Nursing Process.
 F. Communication skills, relationship development, health assessment, and decision making as they relate to the nursing process.
 Clinical experiences provide opportunities for the application of theoretical concepts to well clients.
-The first five weeks involve theory presentations.
-The next ten weeks are comprised of nine hours each week of clinical experience, including family visits.
+Two hours of theory and seven hours of clinical practice per week.
+In addition, individual family visits will be arranged.
 Prerequisites: admission to the nursing program and registration in 301 and 321.
-Mrs. L. Rurden - 321 Psychomotor Aspects of the Nursing Process.
+Staff. - 321 Assessment and Intervention Strategies for Nursing.
 F. This course is designed to assist students in developing general physical assessment skills and basic procedural skills necessary for providing nursing care to clients.
 The course consists of two hours of theory presentation and three hours of laboratory per week.
 Prerequisites: admission to the nursing program and registration in 301 and 311.
-Miss C. Danford, Mrs. S. Matyas. - 352 Alterations, Adaptations, and Nursing I. S, one and three quarter course.
+Miss C. Danford, Mr. L. Sytsma. - 352 Alterations, Adaptations, and Nursing I. S, one and three quarter course.
 An introduction to the adaptation process of clients in altered states of health.
 Consideration is given to pathophysiology, socio-cultural factors, and developmental concepts.
 The role of the professional nurse is examined with respect to leadership, legal-ethical issues, standards of practice, and research.
 The course consists of four hours of theory presentation and two hours of seminar discussion each week.
 Prerequisites: 301, 311, 321, and registration in two sections of 375.
+Staff.

-Staff. - 373 Acute Care Nursing.
+- 373 Acute Care Nursing.
 May-June Term.
 An in-depth exposure to the reality of nursing practice providing around-the-clock care for clients with alterations of health status.
 The four week experience includes application of nursing theory to practice and a clinical examination during the fourth week.
 Prerequisites: 352 and two sections of 375.
+Staff.

-Staff. - 375 Clinical Nursing.
-F and S, one and a half course.
+- 375 Nursing Care for Clients in Altered States of Health I. F and S, one and a half course.
 Clinical nursing practice in a nursing specialty area provides students with an opportunity to apply core theory within a nursing setting.
 Clinical conferences are held weekly.
 Students select two different areas while taking 352 and 401.
 The course consists of sixteen hours of clinical laboratory a week.
-Students select two sections concurrently with 352 and the remaining two sections concurrently with 401.
+Students select two clinical components concurrently with 352:

+- 1. Nursing care of child-bearing families

+- 2. Nursing care of children

+- 3. Mental health nursing

+- 4. Nursing care of adults